Need a pipeline boost?

 1. Get the right tools

-You won’t be able to do person-based advertising from your native LinkedIn, Meta, or Google Ad accounts.
+You won’t be able to do contact-level advertising from your native LinkedIn, Meta, or Google Ad accounts.
 While some platforms, like LinkedIn, allow you to upload a list of contacts, none of them report on individual clicks or impressions.

 Without knowing exactly who saw and clicked your ads, you can’t measure the full impact of your program.